 While prizes are the more visible core of our results-oriented model, we are also conscious of the need to create a vibrant and supportive arena in which our participating teams can effectively compete.
 Prize4Life is eager to collaborate and seek leveraged partnerships to ensure that appropriate infrastructure resources are in place to allow all competing teams equal opportunity to be successful.

-As one example of such partnership: in June 2009, Prize4Life and the Alzheimer Research Forum launched a new ALS-focused internet portal known as the The ALS Forum (go to: http://www.researchALS.org).
+As one example of such partnership: in June 2009, Prize4Life and the Biomedical Research Forum (Alzforum) launched a new ALS-focused internet portal known as the The ALS Forum (renamed in 2016 as the ALS Research Forum).
 Reaction to the new web portal was swift and positive.
 The site offers ALS researchers around the world a one-stop access point for cutting edge research news and unique web-based resources.
+One key tool within the ALS Forum is ALSGene, a comprehensive, regularly updated collection of published genetic association studies in the field of ALS.
+The ALS Research Forum is now a collaborative program with Prize4Life-Israel.

 The Prize4Life SOD1 Mouse Colony

 Additionally, throughout the prize process would-be competitors for Prize4Life's ALS Treatment Prize expressed concern over the cost and availability of SOD1 mice to use in their preclinical studies.
-In response to these concerns, we currently partner with The Jackson Laboratory, the world's leading provider of mouse models for research, to maintain a mouse colony sufficient to provide adequate supplies of quality controlled mice to competing labs either free or deeply-discounted.
+In response to these concerns, Prize4Life partnered with the Jackson Laboratory, the world's leading provider of mouse models for research, to maintain a mouse colony sufficient to provide adequate supplies of quality controlled mice to competing labs either free or deeply-discounted.
 We believe that easier access to this resource removes one of many obstacles researchers face in transforming their ideas into proven science.
-In addition to the mice, researchers receive information and mentoring to assure that protocols are properly designed and study outcomes are useful.
+In addition to the mice, researchers received information and mentoring to assure that protocols are properly designed and study outcomes are useful.
 To download a free copy of "Working With ALS Mice", click here.

 The PRO-ACT Database Contains:

-- 8,500 fully de-identified unique clinical patient records with thousands more to come
+- Over 10,700 fully de-identified unique clinical patient records with thousands more to come

 - Demographic, lab, medical and family history, and other data elements

-- 10 times the number of ALS patient clinical records as previously available
+- Over 10 times the number of ALS patient clinical records as previously available

 To view the PRO-ACT brochure, please click below.
 To download a PDF version click here.